Glossary

 Machine Learning

 AI systems that learn patterns from data.
-Sentient uses unsupervised learning for archetypal discovery.
+Sentient uses this to discover behavioral patterns automatically.

 Definition